Glossary Discount Management

 Through discounting, businesses can increase customer loyalty, encourage higher volume orders, get paid faster, and boost sales targets.
 This helps them improve the bottom line while also maintaining customer satisfaction.

-But discounting also poses risks for businesses—discounting too much can lead to low profit margins, reduced customer loyalty, and undervaluing of their products.
+But discounting also poses risks for businesses—discounting too much can lead to low profit margins, reduced customer loyalty, and undervaluation of their products.
 That’s why having a well-thought-out discount management strategy is critical.

-Discount management works by developing different levels of discounts or incentives available to customers, depending on their needs.
+Discount management involves developing different levels of discounts or incentives tailored to customers’ needs.
 These discounts might be offered on specific products or services, and the terms of each discount may vary from customer to customer.

 Synonyms